-The 3 possible reasons for companies to stick with this high-investment approach to encourage consumers to buy their products:
+The 3 possible reasons for consumer goods companies to stick with their high-investment approach?

 Their competitors are doing it